IrsyadFikriansyah/PPB-Tugas2/README.md

 ### Defining a Data Model

-1. Create a new Dart file, e.g., `model.dart`.
+1. Create a file like `lib/models/model.dart`.
 2. Import the ObjectBox package:

 ```dart